General relativistic force-free electrodynamics with a discontinuous Galerkin-finite difference hybrid method: Results

 We use the $l=5$ resolution, which has 22 FD grid points across the rotator radius and $n_\text{grid}^{1/3}\approx 240$ total grid points across the DG grid, along with the CFL factor 0.25 ($\Delta t = 6.03\e{-3} R$).
 Following an initial numerical transient, the magnetosphere of the rotator gradually expands and the system reaches a quasi-steady state after one rotation period.

 In Figure~\ref{fig:aligned rotator}, we show the distribution of electric charge density and the structure of magnetic fields after two rotation periods ($t=20\pi R$).
 Our scheme successfully reproduces all characteristic features of the aligned rotator magnetosphere.
 An equatorial current sheet is formed outside the light cylinder radius $r_\text{LC} = \Omega^{-1}$, and magnetic field lines far from the equatorial plane open up to form a monopole-like configuration.
 Because of the grid resistivity, magnetic field lines $r \gtrsim 2r_\text{LC}$ spuriously reconnect through the equatorial current sheet.
 The troubled cell indicator faithfully tracks the current sheet and the regions with rapid variations of the magnetic field, which are likely to develop oscillations on the DG grid, switching elements to the more robust FD grid.
+The widening of the distribution of the troubled elements is observed in the outer region $r > 10$.
+While elements near the center of the domain has a cubic shape, the elements in this outer region are deformed (curved) cubes that build up an outer spherical shell (see \reffig{fig:pulsar domain}), and the Jacobian matrix that maps logical and physical coordinates is no longer constant within an element.
+Ideally, this should have marginal effects on the behavior of the troubled cell indicator, where empirically we find that the indicator becomes slightly more sensitive on the elements with curved shapes.